fetchai/agents-aea/docs/api/aea_builder.md

 This method is re-entrant only if the components have been added through the method 'add_component'.
-If some of them have been loaded with 'add_component_instance', it should be called only once, and further calls will lead to unexpected behaviour.
+If some of them have been loaded with 'add_component_instance', it can be called only once, and further calls are only possible after a call to 'reset' and re-loading of the components added via 'add_component_instance' and the private keys.

 **Arguments**: